Restoring

 Wilson’s Fountain is comprised of three components.

-The “pump” in Wilson’s Fountain is a political committee built on technology.
-It hosts the free and equal nominating system.
+The “pump” in Wilson’s Fountain is a political party built on operating a truly free and equal nominating system.
+The Party is not based on ideology, but on a fair process.

-A local committee runs the nominating process and customizes it for the district.
+A local committee runs the nominating system and customizes it for the district.

-A Super PAC manages an uncoordinated general election media campaign for the winner, now the Party nominee.
+A Super PAC manages an uncoordinated general election campaign for the winner, now the party nominee.

 Technology creates a new experience.